-The primary community of interest is the Academic Core (AC), the center of teaching and research on campus.
+The Academic District (AD), is the center of teaching and research on campus.
 This district also includes student housing along two linear "Main Streets," student services, parking, recreation and open space activities.

 Three Student Neighborhoods (SN) wrap the Academic Core and provide walkable access to the heart of the campus.
 They include residence halls and apartments supported by student services, dining, recreation, parks, open space, and parking.